Early Childhood Program Faculty

 Stephanie Ernst

-Stephanie brings a wealth of experience as a passionate and dedicated educator to the ECC 2 classroom.
+Stephanie brings a wealth of experience as a passionate and dedicated educator to the EC2 classroom.
 She started her career as a Head Teacher at the Children’s School for Mills College in Oakland, California, working with infants and toddlers.
 Since then, she has worked in the field of early education as adjunct faculty at Solano Community College and Diablo Valley College, where she created curriculum for and taught a variety of Early Childhood courses.
 Most recently, Stephanie worked for the San Ramon Valley Unified School District where she served as a Preschool Special Education Teacher from 2010-2017 and then as an Early Intervention Specialist from 2017 to 2021.
 Stephanie holds a BA in Sociology from Westmont College and an MA in Education from Mills College.

 Katharine Weekes

 She joined Sun Valley Community School in 1994, drawn to the school's culture and traditions, including the dynamic outdoor program, and the Reggio-inspired early childhood center.
-Of the ECC program, Katharine says, "We see our students as capable and independent thinkers, who are intrinsically motivated to make meaning and connect with their environment through organic play.
+Of the Early Childhood Program, Katharine says, "We see our students as capable and independent thinkers, who are intrinsically motivated to make meaning and connect with their environment through organic play.
 Our emergent curriculum revolves around the interests of our students.
 Most importantly, we foster close relationships with our families and create a classroom environment that feels safe and nurturing, where our students push themselves to learn and grow."

 When she's not teaching, Katharine loves to ski with her family (husband Jack, Sun Valley Community School class of '85, son John '20, and daughter Lucy '25), and hike with the family dog, Ernie.